donejs/donejs/tutorials/srchr.md

 ## Assembling higher order functionality

 After you have developed your widgets in the isolation, they need to be assembled into the application.
-Searchr is a small application, so most of the assembling is done in the srchr.js file.
+Srchr is a small application, so most of the assembling is done in the srchr.js file.
 When you generate the JavaScriptMVC application:

     ./js jquery/generate/app srchr